surzerker/rwkmulti/README.md

 ## Installation

-1. Download `rwkmulti-latest.pyw` and save it anywhere on your computer.
+1. Download `rwkmulti.pyw` and save it anywhere on your computer.
 2. Double-click to run it.

 ## Usage

 ### Start the Script
-- Launch `rwkmulti-latest.pyw`.
+- Launch `rwkmulti.pyw`.
 - If an update’s available, you’ll get a prompt to download it.

 ### Set Up Windows